 But before you start to create your first NativeScript mobile app, there is one more thing to do.
 I.e. Create Android Virtual Devices and configure it run on Android Emulator.

-In this article we learnt how to Install NativeScript on Windows
+In this article, we learned how to Install NativeScript on Windows